Distance Learning Opportunities

 This week, we will focus on paleontologists.
 These are the scientists that study dinosaur and their fossils.
 They work on dig sites, in museums, and in laboratories,

 you are doing.
 Have a wonderful

-My website is updated with new activities each Wednesday.
+My website is updated with new activities each Wednesday evening.
 Activities follow along with in-class units.